BOSTON COLLEGE ADVANCES TO HOCKEY EAST TITLE GAME WITH 5-4 WIN OVER NORTHEASTERN

-John Muse made 33 saves to improve to 20-1 for his career in the postseason
+Senior goaltender John Muse makes 33 saves for the Eagles to improve to 20-1 in his career in the postseason

 BOSTON -- Three power play goals and another strong postseason effort from goalie John Muse lifted top-seeded Boston College to a 5-4 win over sixth-seeded Northeastern in the first semifinal of the 2011 Hockey East Championship at TD Garden Friday evening.
 The defending champion Eagles (29-7-1) advance to Saturday's title game and will face the winner of the second semifinal between second-seeded New Hampshire and fourth-seeded Merrimack.
 It will be Boston College's 13th appearance in the title game and its sixth in the last seven years.